1. Adult volunteers

 Inquire in the Adult Room.

-TAB members may also sign up for volunteer jobs at the library.
-There are two types of volunteering for teens.
-“Weekly” volunteers will do tasks like shelving and shelf reading and should sign up for a specific time to come, for example: every Wednesday from 4pm-5pm.
-“As needed” volunteers may sign up for specific tasks such as craft preparation or program help.
-Members should sign up for only one as needed task per week, unless otherwise noted.
-Regular volunteers may also do one additional as needed task per week.
-This is to ensure all members get an opportunity to volunteer.
-Please note that due to a high volume of applicants, weekly positions are not guaranteed and are given out on a first come, first served basis.
+Weekly volunteers will be assigned tasks such as shelving recently returned titles or shelf reading during a specific time, for example: every Wednesday from 4pm-4:30pm.
+As-needed and monthly volunteers may sign up for specific tasks such as craft preparation or program help.
+Volunteers should sign up for only one as needed task per week, unless otherwise noted.
+Weekly volunteers may sign up for one additional as-needed task per week.
+This is to ensure all volunteers have an opportunity to contribute.
+Please note that due a high volume of applicants, weekly positions are not guaranteed and are given out on a first come, first served basis.

 3. Volunteers working with job coaches